stefan-hoeck/idris2-dom/README.md

 and tested afterwards by loading `doc.html` in one's favorite browser.

 #### Tests
-There is also `test.ipkg`, but tests are not properly set up right now.
+There is also `test.ipkg` running several Hedgehog property tests.
-However, this is on my todo list, given that `JS` is based on quite a few foreign function calls.
+This should be built and run with node, as it mainly tests the Javascript utilities working on both Javascript backends.

 ### Dependencies